roovo/obsidian-card-board/README.md

 I am not convinced that this is the best strategy so this may well change in a future release.

 ### Customising Tags
-If you like to apply different styles to different tags, this is now possible (thank you @darthmachina).
-Tags now have a class that reflects the tag name.
+If you like to apply custom styles to your tags, this is now possible (thank you @darthmachina).
+Tags have a class that reflects the tag name.
 So if you have a tag `#foo/bar` you will be able to style it with your favorite color for foo/bars (which just has to be HotPink) using: